Merneith

 Merneith (also written Merit-neith and Meryt-Neith; died c.
 2950 BC) was a consort and a regent of Ancient Egypt during the First Dynasty.

 She may have been a ruler of Egypt in her own right, based on several official records.
-If this was the case and the earlier royal wife Neithhotep never ruled as an independent regent, Merneith may have been the first female pharaoh and the earliest queen regnant in recorded history.
+If this was the case and the earlier royal wife Neithhotep never ruled as an independent regent, Merneith may have been the known first female pharaoh and the earliest known queen regnant in recorded history.
 Her rule occurred around 2950 BC for an undetermined period.
 Merneith's name means "Beloved by Neith" and her stele contains symbols of that ancient Egyptian deity.
 She may have been Djer's daughter and was probably Djet's senior royal wife.
 The former meant that she would have been the great-granddaughter of unified Egypt's first pharaoh, Narmer.
 She was also the mother of Den, her successor.

 Family

 Merneith is linked with the kings Djer, Djet, and Den in a variety of seal impressions and inscribed bowls.
 Merneith may have been the daughter of Djer, but there is no conclusive evidence.
 As the mother of Den, it is likely that Merneith was the wife of Djet.
 No information about the identity of her mother has been found.

 A clay seal found in the tomb of her son, Den, was engraved with "King's Mother, Merneith".
 It also is known that Den's father was Djet, making it likely that Merneith was Djet's royal wife.

 From Abydos comes a small ivory fragment with the remains of two figures.
 It is possible that they show Merneith together with her son king Den.